mrVGM/com.vgm.interpreter/README.md

 as a generic object, containing different kinds of values.
 Almost the same as the objects in JavaScript.

 ## Scopes
 Scopes are containers for the variables, while the interpreter executes a script.
 Scope is just a dictionary linking a variable name to its value.
+The language is not strictly typed, so a variable can contain values of all kind of types.
 Actually, the interpreter works with a hierarchy of scopes.
 There is a global scope, where some global variables are stored.
 Every time the interpreter starts to execute an operations block, it creates a new child scope to the one it currently operates in.
 When querying the value of a variable, it first checks in the current scope and if the variable can't be found there, it checks the parent scopes.
 When declaring a variable it goes right into the current scope.
 So if for example, you declare a